All Episodes

 They're lying to even their liberal base.

-Because those Democrats that have uh are running in in districts Donald Trump won, they're not going near this garbage.
+They're doing it as a show because those Democrats that have are running in districts Donald Trump won, they're not going near this garbage because they know their careers will blow up if they do.

-And CNN and Conspiracy TV and Roswell Rachel, they all go nuts.
+And CNN and conspiracy TV and Roswell Rachel, they all go nuts.

 Hey, we got them.